amr080/docs-template/docs/developer/xft-chain/contributing/index.md

 such as the `ORML` pallets, `xcm-simulator`, etc.

-Therefore, updating this repository to a new version of Polkadot means updating all of these dependencies (internal and external to Centrifuge ) and have them all aligned on the same version of Polkadot.
+Therefore, updating this repository to a new version of Polkadot means updating all of these dependencies (internal and external to XFT ) and have them all aligned on the same version of Polkadot.

 _Note: When we say "new version of Polkadot", we implicitly mean "Polkadot SDK, Frontier, ORML"._

 The high level flow to upgrade to a newer version of Polkadot is:

-1. Update all the Centrifuge-Chain dependencies to a revision that also points to the last version of Polkadot
+1. Update all the XFT-Chain dependencies to a revision that also points to the last version of Polkadot
 2. Fix all the breaking changes introduced by the latest versions

 ### Update dependencies

-Since the Centrifuge Chain repository uses workspace inheritance, dependency revisions only need to be configured in the root `Cargo.toml`.
+Since the XFT Chain repository uses workspace inheritance, dependency revisions only need to be configured in the root `Cargo.toml`.

 1. **Update the `patch` rules in `Cargo.toml`**

     The cargo patch rules ensure that we use specific revision for the Polkadot SDK, Frontier and others, by pointing to a specific git revision or branch.
 For each of the projects covered by these rules, look up whether there exists a git branch for the specific Polkadot SDK version to which you want to upgrade.

-2. **Repeat step 1. for the other Centrifuge repositories that the Centrifuge Chain depends on**
+2. **Repeat step 1. for the other XFT repositories that the XFT Chain depends on**

     For each of those repositories, create a new branch out of the latest `polkadot-vX.Y.Z` and repeat step 1 for each of them.